ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 spoken by 76 million Filipinos and has been our official language since the 30s.
 It's a **text-rich** language, but unfortunately, a **low-resource** one.
-In this blog post, I'll talk about the state of Tagalog-based corpora, my experience and experiments in creating a gold-standard dataset for named-entity recognition, and my hopes for the future of Tagalog NLP.
+In this blog post, I'll talk about the state of Tagalog-based corpora, my experiments in creating a gold-standard dataset for named-entity recognition, and my hopes for the future of Tagalog NLP.

-I will focus on **named-entity recognition (NER)** because it has a lot of practical applications and little work has been done on Tagalog NER yet.
+I will focus on **named-entity recognition (NER)** because it has a lot of practical applications and more work still needs to be done on Tagalog NER.

 ## <a id="corpora"></a>Tagalog NER corpora is scarce

-Even if Tagalog is text-rich, the amount of annotated texts are scarce.
+Even if Tagalog is text-rich, the amount of annotated data is scarce.
 We usually label these types of languages as **low-resource**.
 This problem isn't unique to Tagalog.
-Out of the approximately 7000 languages in the world, only 10 have adequate NLP resources ([Mortensen, 2017](#mortensen) and [Tsvetkov, 2017](#tsvetkov2017opportunities)).
+Out of the approximately 7000 languages worldwide, only 10 have adequate NLP resources ([Mortensen, 2017](#mortensen) and [Tsvetkov, 2017](#tsvetkov2017opportunities)).
 We can circumvent the data scarcity problem by bootstrapping the data we have.